StephJoyce/hello-world/README.md

 # hello-world
-My intro to wold of code
+My intro to world of code
 I like to eat tacos while I learn code.